Estimating Representative Causal Effects with Double Machine Learning: Real-World Application

-Our coarsened AIPW estimator helps provide intuition for this puzzling result.
-To fit this estimator, we first coarsened the treatment into five bins and then fit a multiclass classifier using gradient boosting to the resulting bins.
-We assigned zero values (i.e., no usage of Feature A during the treatment period) to the first bin and then divided the remaining non-zero values into quartiles.
-For the outcome regression, we reused the same function used to fit the RORR.
+In addition to the RORR estimate, Table~\ref{tbl:rorr-empirical} also reports the output of our coarsened AIPW estimator.
+To fit this estimator, we coarsen the treatment into five bins and fit a multiclass classifier to these using gradient boosting.
+We assign zero values (i.e., no usage of Feature A during the treatment period) to the first bin and then divide the remaining non-zero values into quartiles.
+For each value of the coarsened treatment, we fit a separate outcome regression.

-Figure~\ref{fig:emp-balance} is a standard diagnostic that plots the difference in the standardized pretreatment value of the outcome in each bin and bin 1 before and after inverse propensity score weighting.
-As the figure shows, IPW significantly reduces pretreatment differences in the outcome variable, making the bins more comparable to each other and strengthening the credibility of conditional ignorability.
+As Table~\ref{tbl:rorr-empirical} shows, the coarsened AIPW estimate is substantially ($\sim$40x) larger than the RORR estimate.
+To help explain this discrepancy, we plot the results of the AIPW estimator---and, crucially, the diagnostics it enables---in Figure~\ref{fig:emp-results}.

-We plot the main results in Figure~\ref{fig:emp-results}, whose panels show, from top to bottom, the counterfactual mean of the post-treatment outcome in each treatment bin; the estimated treatment effect associated with incrementing each bin; and lastly the proportion of the dataset in each bin, which is clearly concentrated in the zero-usage bin.
+In the top-left panel of Figure~\ref{fig:emp-results}, we provide a standard IPW diagnostic plot of the difference in the standardized pretreatment value of the outcome in each bin and bin 1 before and after weighting.
+As the panel shows, IPW significantly reduces pretreatment differences in the outcome variable, making the bins more comparable to each other and strengthening the plausibility of the unconfoundedness assumption.